Deryl Long

 About Me

-Hi, my name is Deryl (she/they) and I’m a 4th year PhD student in the Department of Astronomy at UVA.
+Hi, my name is Deryl and I’m a 5th year PhD student in the Department of Astronomy at UVA.
 I work with the Cleeves Group to study the physical and chemical conditions related to planet formation.
-Through my research I seek to provide critical linkages between protoplanetary disks and the exoplanetary systems that are formed in these environments.
+Through my research I seek to understand the links between the physical and chemical conditions in protoplanetary disks and the planetary systems that are formed in these environments.
 You can view my full CV here.

 Research